ValColorado/Intro_to_Unix_LARK_Project/README.md

 Developed by: Valentina Colorado

 Olive is Lakeland's newest friendly neighborhood cat.
 She got a little confused after a long night out at Molly McMeow's Irish Pub and now needs help finding her way back.
-Stop by some of Lakeland's well know establishments to see if you can find Olive's friend (Valentina) so she can help Olive get back home.
+Stop by some of Lakeland's well know establishments to see if you can find Olive's human (Valentina) to help Olive get back home.

+Use basic Linux commands to navigate around.
+As you're wandering around town be on the lookout for lakeland's watch dog Toast.
+If he catches you he'll take olive to the pound.....